Miss R Gooch - Head of English

 Exam board: AQA

 GCSE English Language remains the key qualification that prospective colleges, employers and other training providers will look for.
 Across two 1 hour and 45 minute exams, pupils will be tested on their comprehension, critical understanding and ability to respond to texts whilst also demonstrating their creative writing ability.
-Whilst both papers measure all of these skills, Paper 1 focuses on Modern Non-Fiction and Paper 2 focuses on 19th or 20th Century Non-Fiction.
-These two parts make up each Section A of both exams, whilst both Section B parts are made up of extended Creative Writing.
+Whilst both papers measure all these skills, Paper 1 focuses on Modern Non-Fiction and Paper 2 focuses on 19th or 20th Century Non-Fiction.
+These two parts make up each Section A of both exams, whilst both Section B parts are made up of extended Creative Fiction and Non-Fiction Writing.

 Qualification Name: GCSE English Literature